skpomerv/pythonbasics/Week_2/module6.md

-# Module 6: One last loop!
+# Module 6: Storing Information: Lists and Maps

 ### Before going to the next page!